dougbeattie/documents/docs/BR.md

 The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

+B.1.2.
+CAA contactphone Property

+The CAA contactphone property takes a phone number as its parameter.
+The entire parameter value of the MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.
+Global Numbers MUST have a preceding + and a country code and MAY contain visual separators.

+The following is an example where the holder of the domain specified the contact property using a phone number.

+$ORIGIN example.com.
+               CAA 0 contactphone "+1 (555) 123-4567"

+The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue certificates for the domain.

 B.2.
 DNS TXT Methods

 B.2.1.
 DNS TXT Record Email Contact

 The DNS TXT record MUST be placed on the "_validation-contactemail" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.

+B.2.2.
+DNS TXT Record Phone Contact

+The DNS TXT record MUST be placed on the "_validation-contactphone" subdomain of the domain being validated.
+The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.